SamuelLangenfeld/sql_zoo/readme.txt

 FROM route a JOIN route b ON
   (a.company=b.company AND a.num=b.num)
 WHERE a.stop=53 AND b.stop=(SELECT id FROM stops WHERE name='London Road')

+6.
+The query shown is similar to the previous one, however by joining two copies of the stops table we can refer to stops by name rather than by number.
+Change the query so that the services between 'Craiglockhart' and 'London Road' are shown.
+If you are tired of these places try 'Fairmilehead' against 'Tollcross'

+SELECT a.company, a.num, stopa.name, stopb.name
+FROM route a JOIN route b ON
+  (a.company=b.company AND a.num=b.num)
+  JOIN stops stopa ON (a.stop=stopa.id)
+  JOIN stops stopb ON (b.stop=stopb.id)
+WHERE stopa.name='Craiglockhart' AND stopb.name = 'London Road'

+7.
+Give a list of all the services which connect stops 115 and 137 ('Haymarket' and 'Leith')

+SELECT DISTINCT a.company, a.num
+FROM route a JOIN route b ON
+  (a.company=b.company AND a.num=b.num)
+WHERE a.stop = 115 AND b.stop = 137

+8.
+Give a list of the services which connect the stops 'Craiglockhart' and 'Tollcross'

+SELECT a.company, a.num
+FROM route a JOIN route b ON
+  (a.company=b.company AND a.num=b.num)
+WHERE a.stop = (SELECT id FROM stops WHERE name = 'Craiglockhart') AND b.stop = (SELECT id FROM stops WHERE name = 'Tollcross')

+9.
+Give a distinct list of the stops which may be reached from 'Craiglockhart' by taking one bus, including 'Craiglockhart' itself, offered by the LRT company.
+Include the company and bus no. of the relevant services.

+SELECT stops.name, company, num
+FROM route a JOIN stops ON stops.id = a.stop
+WHERE a.company IN (SELECT company
+FROM route
+WHERE company = 'LRT' and stop = (SELECT id from stops where name = 'Craiglockhart') ) AND a.num IN (SELECT num
+FROM route
+WHERE company = 'LRT' and stop = (SELECT id from stops where name = 'Craiglockhart') )